- Undergraduate Program

 Front Row (L to R): Dr. Amy Malkus, Graduate Coordinator; Angela Shelton, Clinical Instructor and Field Supervisor; Dr. Ruth Facun-Granadozo, Assistant Professor; Kathy Greer, Cohort Advisor.
 Middle Row (L to R): Dr. Carol Trivette, Associate Professor; Dr. Susan Lewis, Master Clinician; Connie Wyche, Executive Aide; Dr. Alissa Lange, Assistant Professor; Beverly Wiginton; Ann Disque, Instructor.
 Back Row (L to R): Dr. Charity Hensley-Pipkin, Full-Time Temp; Dr. Kathryn Sharp, Undergraduate Program Coordinator, PreK-3; Dr. Jane Broderick, Doctoral Program Co-Coordinator and Early Childhood Emergent Inquiry Certificate Coordinator; Beth Huber, Little Bucs Program Coordinator; Dr. Rosemary Geiken, Undergraduate Program Coordinator, Early Care and Education; Dr. Pam Evanshen, Department Chair and Doctoral Program Co-Coordinator

-Welcome to the home page for the Department of Early Childhood Education in the Clemmer College of Education.
+Welcome to the home page for the Department of Early Childhood Education in the Clemmer College.
 We are proud to be among the few, if not only, departments in the US devoted solely to Early Childhood Education.
 On July 1, 2016, the Department of Teaching and Learning was reorganized into two separate departments: The Department of Early Childhood Education, and the Department of Educational Foundations and Special Education.
 On that date, the Early Childhood Education program became the Department of Early Childhood Education.
 The purpose of the site is to provide current and accurate information about the Early Childhood Education department.
 Click on any of the navigation links to investigate our site!MISSION

 The Department of Early Childhood Education believes that students and faculty are reflective partners actively engaged in a continual learning process to gain the knowledge, skills and dispositions to be teachers, researchers, professionals and leaders in early care and education.